peng-ju/Power-of-Choice/quadratic_optimization/README.md

 ## Implementation

+- Try `quadratic_sim.ipynb` to implement quadratic optimization with different algorithms.
+- Use `quadratic_sim_MLflow.ipynb` if you want to record the training process on Dagshub.
 - Note: it takes an average of 3 min to train 15000 epochs on a Intel i7-1370H CPU.
 Using MLflow to track the training metrix slows down the training by around 60 times, ending up taking 3 hours for the same training process.

 ### Hyperparameters